marjika/sequelizedBurger/README.md

 ##### About this Application

+Sequelized Burger is deployed at: https://evening-lowlands-50069.herokuapp.com/.
 This repository is for a full stack JavaScript application, employing various technologies, including NPM packages (Express, Body Parser, Mysql2, Sequelize and Sequelize-cli), Handlebars templating, database handling, and styling with CSS.
 The application allows the client to interact with a server to submit and update data.
 The burger data displays differently depending on its value in the 'devoured' column.
 The user can easily add data to a burger table and a customer table.
 The application employs a simple client/server full-stack approach, with a front end (HTML-Handlebars, CSS), middleware (Express, Body-parser) and back end (ORM, models).
 This project was created and is maintained by me, Marjika Howarth.